-The amount Due from Other Agencies included in the accompanying statement of Net Position and balance sheet - governmental funds consist of amounts due from the District School Board of Miami-Dade County for capital outlay funds.
+The amount Due from Other Agencies included in the accompanying statement of Net Position and balance sheet - governmental funds consist of amounts due from the District School Board of Miami-Dade County for IDEA funds and capital outlay funds.
 These receivables are considered to be fully collectible and as such, no allowance for uncollectible is accrued.

-4. DUE FROM RELATED PARTIES
+4. DUE FROM RELATED PARTY

-The School reported receivables due from Friends of South Florida Autism, Inc., South Florida Autism Center, Inc., and South Florida Autism Charter School Real Estate, LLC, related parties through common control and governance, in its statement of net position and balance sheet - governmental funds.
-The amounts represent expenditures paid on behalf of the related entities awaiting reimbursement.
-The receivables are considered to be fully collectible, and as such, no allowance for uncollectible is accrued.
+The School reported a receivable due from South Florida Autism Charter School Real Estate, LLC, a related party through common control and governance, in its statement of net position and balance sheet - governmental funds.
+The amounts represent expenditures paid on behalf of the related entity awaiting reimbursement.
+The receivable is considered to be fully collectible, and as such, no allowance for uncollectible is accrued.